learn-co-curriculum/dsc-t-tests/README.md

     The sample contains 25 observations, having a mean of 109.5456 and a standard deviation (sigma) =  13.338774643871902 , with 24 degrees of freedom.
 The difference between sample and population means is: 9.545599999999993

+The sample mean is $9.54 per sale higher than the population mean, which indicates that at least superficially, the training program appears to have improved performance.

+Is the sample roughly normally distributed?

 ```python
 sns.set(color_codes=True)